 A. to provide an alias address for each browser access to the “origin server” of a CDN website

-B. to map the query for each CDN object to the CDN server closest to the requestor (browser)
+B. to map the query for each CDN object to the CDN server closest to the requestor

 C. to provide a mechanism for CDN “origin servers” to provide paths for clients (browsers)